DmitrySazonov/Procrastinator/README.md

 # Procrastinator

 This is a project to create a device that would periodically move the mouse.
+It is a docking station, on which you can install the mouse and which would move a disk every 2 minutes, which creates the movement of the mouse cursor.
 Implemented for the Logitech m705 mouse, but the basic ideas will work for other devices as well.

 The project includes:
 - model in fusion 360